Student Leadership Awards recognize the leadership, talent, and impact Middlebury students have on campus and in the local community.

 Given to a student, students or student groups that actively promote and facilitate interfaith understanding, communication, or programming.

-Scott Center Religious Life Innovation Award
+Scott Center Spiritual Life Innovation Award

 Given to a student or student group that shows unusual originality in the development of religious activities on campus, or that provides a unique expression of serious engagement with religious and moral issues.